Herbal medicine

 I mostly work Tuesdays-Thursdays and some weekends

-Roses (herbalist & embodiment facilitator):
+Roses (herbalist & somatic educator):

 hello@rosesherbal.com

-I mostly work Mondays-Thursdays
+I mostly work Mondays-Fridays

 Training enquiries: